664235822/GwentCard/Assets/NGUI/ReadMe - 3.12.1.txt

 as Tasharen cannot provide support for pirated and/or potentially modified software.

-Documentation can be found here: http://www.tasharen.com/forum/index.php?topic=6754.0
+Documentation can be found here: http://www.tasharen.com/forum/index.php?topic=6754.0 Support is provided here: https://discord.gg/tasharen

-If you have any questions, suggestions, comments or feature requests, please drop by the NGUI forum, found here: http://www.tasharen.com/forum/index.php?board=1.0
+If you have any questions, please first search the forum: http://www.tasharen.com/forum/index.php?board=1.0 If you don't find an answer, simply ask in the #ngui-support channel in Discord: https://discord.gg/tasharen

 --------------------
  How To Update NGUI